Plumeria obtusa aka Frangipani

 Frangipani, Singapore Graveyard Flower, Pagoda Tree

-How to care for Frangipani
+How difficult is it to take care of Frangipani

 Frangipani presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.